chbeer/iVocabulary-Support/README.md

 iVocabulary-Issues
 ==================

 Public repository for issues on iVocabulary.
-Go to the [issues](issues).
+Go to the [https://github.com/chbeer/iVocabulary-Issues/issues](issues).